You don’t have to attend equine college!

 The BHS is known on a world wide basis and their qualifications are recognised by international standards enabling BHS instructors to gain International Trainers Passports for teaching overseas.

-The UKCC is a national generic sporting coach qualification – recognised by all sports in the UK.
+The UKCC is a national generic sporting coach qualification – recognised by all sports in the UK and available from the ABRS.

 Have you thought of looking for a mentor to help you through your training?
 Tutor Paula Clements in our office can often point you in the right direction to find a suitable instructor and or training place locally.
 If you are in the Edenbridge Kent catchment area our consultant tutor Fiona Dent is ready to advise and guide you.